 U.S. Propane's safety practices and regulatory compliance are an important part of its business, which is managed through a centralized safety and environment system.
-U.S. Propane's operations are subject to the risks associated with the handling and storage of and transporting refined fuels in bulk.
-The potential exists for accidents to occur or equipment to fail, which could result in the release of these substances, which could result in a fire or explosion, causing damage to facilities, death or injury and liabilities to third parties.
+This program consists of safety and environmental policies and procedures, codes of practice, periodic self-audits, employee training, quarterly and annual reporting and emergency prevention and response.
+U.S. Propane's operations are subject to the risks associated with the handling, storage and transporting of refined fuels in bulk.
+The potential exists for accidents to occur or equipment to fail, which could result in the release of these substances potentially leading to a fire or explosion, causing damage to facilities, death or injury and liabilities to third parties.
 Any environmental, health or safety-related incidents may result in regulatory or legal action, which could result in adverse consequences such as fines, damages, increased costs, legal actions, other sanctions and negative publicity that could have an adverse effect on our business.

-The storage and delivery of refined fuels pose the potential for spills that impact the soils and water of storage facilities and customer properties.
-U.S. Propane-operated bulk storage areas and loading/ unloading points have secondary containment to prevent spills from reaching soil or groundwater.
-Customer locations are inspected by drivers and technicians during visits to identify potential release hazards and necessary corrections are performed before product is delivered.
-A release that could impact soil or groundwater is required to be reported to the appropriate government agencies; clean-up operations are conducted by internal and third party technicians.
+The storage and delivery of refined fuels pose the potential for spills that could impact the soils and water of storage facilities and customer properties.
+U.S. Propane-operated bulk storage areas and loading/unloading points have secondary containment to prevent spills from reaching soil or groundwater.
+Customer locations are inspected by drivers and technicians during visits to identify potential hazards and necessary corrections are performed before product is delivered.
+A release that could impact soil or groundwater is required to be reported to the appropriate government agencies; clean-up operations are conducted by internal and third-party technicians.